-In this context, in a speech in September 1997 Chairman Greenspan said that the conduct of monetary policy might naturally be discretionary in circumstances in which economic restructuring has been drastically effected (Greenspan [1997]).
-We cannot forecast the future course of the economy precisely if we just apply the historical relationships among various economic factors, because they are highly likely to have been altered as a consequence of structural change.
+In this context, FRB Chairman Greenspan (1997) said that the conduct of monetary policy might naturally be discretionary in circumstances in which economic restructuring has been drastically effected.
+We cannot forecast the future course of the economy precisely if we just apply the historical relationships among various economic factors, because they are highly likely to have been altered as a consequence of structural changes.
 In pursuing the policy objective of sustainable growth by maintaining price stability, it is not sufficient to follow any one mechanical rule based on previous relationships.
 Ad hoc or discretionary policy based on tentative decisions without any coherent criteria are problematic because such a policy is vulnerable to political pressure.